defaultsamson/Soundboard/README.md

 NOTE: The 5.14.0 MingW64 `windeployqt.exe` is bugged.
 You just need to get an un-bugged file, which can be found in [this thread](https://forum.qt.io/topic/109779/windeployqt-exe-comes-with-qt-5-14-not-copy-the-dlls-to-the-app-directory)

-Also NOTE: When building, may need to initially say "no" when the script asks if the program didn't run okay, then copy `libportaudio-2.dll` into `Soundboard/lib`, then continue.
+Also NOTE: When building, may need to initially say "no" when the script asks if the program didn't run okay, then copy `libportaudio-2.dll` and `libsndfile-1.dll` into `Soundboard/lib`, then continue.